oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * Copy the Actuator Profile [Template](https://github.com/oasis-open/openc2-custom-aps/blob/master/Schema-Template/v1.1/IDL/oc2ls-v1.1-ap-template.jidl)
 to the project's schema file ['blinky.jidl'](blinky/blinky.jidl).
+* Delete all unused profiles from "imports".
+Do not delete "ls" (Language Spec Types).
-* Delete all of the actions, targets, and args that are not used.
+* Delete all unused actions, targets, and args.
 * Replace "xyz" with the property name "led" everywhere it appears in the template.
 * Customize the Action-Target list to reflect the commands from step 2. ([Show](images/ap-template-pairs.jpg))